 Of the tank focus vessels, tankers and chemical carriers are identified in the vessel type record in VTOSS.
 ATBs and ITBs are not specifically identified, but there are a limited number of them, so they can be identified by name.
 However, oil barges are only listed as a tug tow barge in VTOSS.
 The records for tugs sometimes indicate the barge type as bulk cargo, derrick, light, log barge, petroleum, or wood chip.
 However, a blank record can either mean there is no barge or that the data was not recorded by the VTOSS.
 To identify oil barges, we collected the list of all tug names that were listed as towing a petroleum barge at some point in 2010.
 These names were then provided to the Puget Sound Pilots who indicated whether they were exclusively used for petroleum based on their extensive knowledge of vessels in the study area.
 They were also asked to identify other tugs that were exclusively used for petroleum.
 In this manner, we could use the non-blank VTOSS records to identify the tug's barge and use the Puget Sound Pilot's information to identify oil barges with blank records.
 While during the VTRA 2005 some tankers will still of the single hull type, in the VTRA 2010 analysis all tankers, ATB's and oil barges are of the double hull design.
-Moreover fuel tanks of 40% of cargo focus vessels are assumed double hull protected.
+Moreover fuel tanks of 40% of cargo focus vessels are assumed double hull protected, whereas the remainder of the cargo focus vessel fuel tanks are single hull protected.